ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 ~~~
 {: #interactions title="Interaction Model"}

-{{interactions}} assumes that some form of time interval tracking is possible between the Verifer PoF and Relying Party PoF.
+{{interactions}} assumes that some form of time interval tracking is possible between the Verifier PoF and Relying Party PoF.
 However, there is a simplified case that does not require a Relying Party's PoF.
 In that second variant, the Relying Party trusts that the Attester cannot be meaningfully changed from the outside during that interval.
 Based on that assumption, the Relying Party PoF can be safely omitted.